Insurance Company Settlements

 One thing to remember when presented with an insurance company settlement offer, however, is that the insurance company doesn’t work for you.
 They work for the other driver, and their main goal is to keep the amount of money paid out for claims as low as possible.

-Before Signing A Settlement Agreement, Consult With An Attorney
+Before Signing a Settlement Agreement, Consult with an Attorney

 If you’ve been injured in a car accident, you want to make sure the amount you get from the other driver’s insurance company is enough to cover the damages you’ve incurred.
 Unfortunately, in the immediate aftermath of a car accident, it can be difficult to determine the exact nature of your damages, how long it will take to physically recover, and what treatments you may potentially need down the road.
 Recuperating from head, back and neck injuries can take a large amount time and require extensive treatments, and even the emotional recovery can take years.
 According to a research study by the National Center for Biotechnology Information, the psychological impact of being involved in a car accident can persist and adversely affect everyday life for as long as five years after the event.

-Contact Akim Anastopoulo Before Settling An Insurance Claim
+Contact Akim Anastopoulo Before Settling an Insurance Claim

-At the Anastopoulo Law Firm, we have experience negotiating settlements with insurance companies.
+At Anastopoulo Law Firm we have experience negotiating settlements with insurance companies.
 Contact our experienced car accident attorney for a free review of your case.
 We understand the potential ongoing nature of the injuries you’ve suffered, and will work hard to make sure you receive the compensation you deserve.
 While the insurance company is looking out for its best interests, our attorneys in Charleston and throughout South Carolina will be looking out for yours.